cbayley-edu/ma-the-meatloaf/README.md

 ## Overview

 Hey Ma!
 Where's the Meatloaf? was created as a tool for people who are looking for a different kind of recipe search engine.
-They can simply search by keyword or they can use optional, additional criteria and search based on meal type, calories, number of ingredients, and time to make.
+They can simply search by keyword or they can use optional, additional criteria and search based on diet type, calories, number of ingredients, and time to make.
 It uses a recipe search API called Edamam, which searches across various, reputable recipe pages to return excellent results every time!
 ![meatloaf](./assets/meatloaf.png)

 ## Application